Time and a Word: Songs

 "No Opportunity Necessary, No Experience Needed", the album's first cover song and opening track, was written by American artist Richie Havens.
 It opens with an orchestral theme taken from the soundtrack to the 1958 Western film The Big Country by Jerome Moross.

 Anderson wrote "The Prophet" which tells the story of a man, followed by many, who tells the others to find and believe in themselves and not follow "like sheep".
 The song borrows a theme from "Jupiter, the Bringer of Jollity" from The Planets suite by English composer Gustav Holst and shows Anderson incorporating other themes from classical music, to which he listened regularly.

 "Sweet Dreams" was particularly well-received by future Yes guitarist Trevor Rabin, who requested that the band perform the song in concert during the 90125 tour in 1984.
+However, other than a performance in Champaign, the track is not known to have been performed during the tour.

 The song "Time and a Word" saw the band searching for an anthem-type song.
-Anderson, who was still musically naive, presented its basic theme to the group on a guitar, using only two or three chords, leaving the other band members trying to discern what he was playing.
+Anderson, who was still musically naïve, presented its basic theme to the group on a guitar, using only two or three chords, leaving the other band members trying to discern what he was playing.
 The song was recorded with Foster on acoustic guitar.
 Again, Banks didn't agree and claimed it was not meant to be part of the final mix, having been intended only as a guide track.
 On the final version, Banks played his parts over Foster's.

 Yes also recorded "Dear Father" at Advision Studios, but decided not to include the track on the album.
 It was released as the B-side of the "Sweet Dreams" single, but only received an album release when it was included on the 1975 compilation Yesterdays.